wasulabenjamin/github_templates/README.md

 ### Usage

 - Fork repository and clone it locally
-- Customize the content inside `.github`, `CHANGELOG.md` and `README.md` to build on the various examples
+- Customize the content inside `.github`, `CHANGELOG.md` and `README.md` as per your project requirements or intention

 Please share the goodness & don't forget leaving a :star: on the repository.